JodieMullins/CY-WebDev/README.md

 Code:You Web Development Keystone Project: KQ Fashion Site

 As some context, I completed Code:You's Data Analysis cohort in December 2023.
-In that time, I created the small business idea of selling hand-designed shoes to collect data from.
+In that time, I created the small business idea of selling hand-designed shoes to collect data from titled [Kicks Quest](https://github.com/JodieMullins/KicksQuest).
 This repository is a continuation of that idea, showcasing a small website acting as a client-side application for customers to browse custom shoe selections and input a contact form as necessary.

 DISCLAIMER: This site purposefully does NOT implement a full shopping cart utility at this time, and no real payments may be processed.